Media Relations Manager, Mass. Eye and Ear

 Team Eye and Ear members will be running for Mass.
 Eye and Ear through entries provided by John Hancock Financial Services – the principal sponsor of the Boston Marathon® for more than 30 years.
 Each year, John Hancock donates guaranteed entries for select nonprofit organizations, which use these entries to recruit individual runners to raise money for their cause.
-John Hancock nonprofit runners raised more than $10 million for more than 140 local organizations in 2015.
+John Hancock nonprofit runners raised more than $12 million in 2017.

 Every member of Team Eye and Ear has a unique story and connection to Mass.
 Eye and Ear, and the funds raised for the institution will be invested in its mission to find cures for blindness, deafness and diseases of the head and neck.
-In 2015, members of Team Eye and Ear raised a team-record $650,000 for Mass.
-Eye and Ear research.
-Team Eye and Ear has raised more than $3.6 million in the past decade – bringing hope for a healthier future to people everywhere who suffer from otolaryngologic and ophthalmic diseases.
+In 2017, the 54 members of Team Eye and Ear raised more than $650,000 for research and patient care at Mass.
+Eye and Ear.
+Team Eye and Ear has raised more than $4.6 million since 2006 – bringing hope for a healthier future to people everywhere with blindness, deafness and conditions of the head and neck.